AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/module-configuration.md

 ---
 title: Add vault to module dependencies
-description: Add dependencies necessary for using the vault
+description: Learn how to add dependencies necessary for using the vault.
 ---

 # Add vault to module dependencies